codeandcraftinc/piggyback.js/README.md

 ```

 Now any duplicate request that happens in quick succession of the original
-will "piggyback" on the original request's result, the API call and caching
+will piggyback (_ahem_) on the original request's execution and receive the
-only happens once.
+same result once it's complete -- the API call and caching only happen once.